Helicobacter pylori

 FEATURES

 • ≈ 50% of the world’s population is infected with Helicobacter pylori.
-A minority of the infected population can develop diseases such as chronic gastritis, peptic ulcers, gastric cancer (adenocarcinoma), and mucosa-associated lymphoid tissue (MALT) lymphoma
+Only a minority of the infected population can develop diseases such as chronic gastritis, peptic ulcers, gastric cancer (adenocarcinoma), and mucosa-associated lymphoid tissue (MALT) lymphoma

 • It usually colonizes the human gastric (stomach) epithelium luminal surface